- A Date with the Vampire

-On the drive home, it was just the two of us, speaking of Deana and probably other things, and I felt a lot more comfortable talking with him.
+On the drive home, it was just the two of us, talking about stuff, and I felt a lot more comfortable talking with him.

 On New Year’s Day, I found the Vampire online and went into chat mode with him.
 I told him I wasn’t not interested: It just was too quick for comfort, words to that effect.
-But he said the thing with Deana was still uncertain.
+But he said the thing with his girlfriend was still uncertain.

 I thought he was through with her after she didn’t call by 8pm New Year’s Eve, but now he said they “kinda” patched things up, so I didn’t know what was going on.
-Deana was glad that, despite how she treated him, he wasn’t alone on New Year’s.
+His girlfriend was glad that, despite how she treated him, he wasn’t alone on New Year’s.

 Since the idea of spending Winterim in Florida fell through because of Pearl’s surgery and a recovery full of pain pills, I signed up for a class called Celtic Roots.